kohutgergely/spark-mec-bp/README.md

 If you have general or usage questions or having trouble using the program, feel free to open an issue.

 If you have technical/scientific questions contact [us](mailto:akohut@titan.physx.u-szeged.hu).

+## Citation

+If you use our program in your research or project, please consider citing our article:

+Kohut, A., Villy, L. P., Kohut, G., Galbács, G., & Geretovszky, Z. (2023).
+A Calibration-Free Optical Emission Spectroscopic Method to Determine the Composition of a Spark Discharge Plasma Used for AuAg Binary Nanoparticle Synthesis. *Applied Spectroscopy*, 77(12), 1401–1410.

+You can find the full article [here](https://doi.org/10.1177/00037028231207358).